 Rutgers Female College offered two academic degrees, the Artium Baccalaurea (A.B.) with four years of Classics, and the more general Literarum Baccalaurea (L.B.) with Classics requirements in just the first two years of the program.
 A glance at the details of the Greek and Latin curriculum over the years, in its various permutations, suggests that classes were slow-paced with a heavier emphasis on non-literary aspects of the ancient language than at competitor schools such as Elmira College, Ingham University (Le Roy NY) and Vassar College.

 As it happens, the chartering of the Rutgers institution as a college in 1867 was to have a calamitous effect on its enrollments.
 The first graduating class of the relaunched school, in 1870, had just 10 members.
 And that number was never surpassed.
 For instance, the year 1877 saw just three graduates and one student taking credit for the partial completion of the course.
 In 1888 the College had two degree recipients and two take partial credit.
-Of those that received degrees, less than half took the more demanding A.B. option.
+Of those who received degrees, less than half took the more demanding A.B. option.
 The Rutgers Female College essentially collapsed in 1895, and then disappeared so quickly and completely that in subsequent years some of its own alumnae could not figure out where their alma mater had gone.

 It’s safe to say that this 19thcentury college today is essentially forgotten.
 For instance, already in 1929 T. Woody in his monumental History of women’s education in the United States hardly noted its existence.
 Nor does the Rutgers Female Institute / College find mention in standard references such as L. Eisenmann (ed.), Historical dictionary of women’s education in the United States (1998).
 Today—for what it’s worth—on Wikipedia it doesn’t have an entry, or even a place on the main historical list of women’s colleges, though four of its alumnae are noted as such in their individual biographical entries.
 A few great blogposts compensate for these lacunae: see here and here.
 Most seriously, there is no central institutional home for its archival material, which even now is being scattered piecemeal to the proverbial four winds through the art market (including eBay).